rachel-king4/pands-project/README.md

 - Numpy (a Python library used for working with arrays) [[12]](#12)
 - Matplotlib (a Python library used for plotting data and for visualisation) [[13]](#13)
 - Tabulate (a Python package used to print tabular data in nicely formatted tables) [[14]](#14)
-- Seaborn (a Pyton library used for data visualisation - provides informative statistical graphics) [[15]](#15)
+- Seaborn (a Python library used for data visualisation - provides informative statistical graphics) [[15]](#15)
 - Sys (a Python module that provides functions and variables that are used to manipulate parts of the Python runtime environment) [[16]](#16)

-These modules are very useful as they enable data analysed, structured into readable and well-foratted tables and graphs and provide control over the input and output of the program.
+These modules are very useful as they enable data analysed, structured into readable and well-formatted tables and graphs and provide control over the input and output of the program.
 This is very important when trying to create a clear picture of the story of the data and what it represents.

 The dataset is imported into the workspace directly from its URL. [[17]](#17)